The Only Image SEO Guide You’ll Ever Need

 1. Name images descriptively, like “black-wooden-table.”

-2. Use alt text to provide context, such as “black table made of wood in a room.”
+2. Use alt text to describe what’s in the image, such as “black table made of wood in a room.”

-5. Compress images to reduce file size without losing quality, using tools like Compressor.io or Squoosh.
+5. Compress images to reduce file size without losing quality.
+Use tools like Compressor.io or Squoosh.

 1.Naming